ARastrojo/Metagenomics/UNIT_4 Taxonomic Classification.md

 - **Align reads using blastx-like command:**

-As we have paired reads, and Diamond cannot handle them, we can run Diamond for each pair and them merge the outputs or we can merge paired reads in a single file and run Diamond just once.
+As we have paired reads, and Diamond cannot handle them, we can run Diamond for each pair and then merge the outputs or we can merge paired reads in a single file and run Diamond just once.

 ```bash
 # This is just an example, DO NOT RUN